-It is great to have a place you can call your own and have the ability to have people over, but by inviting people into your home, you are also inviting in their liability.
-Which means, you become responsible for your guest’s well being while they are on your property; luckily this is covered under your property insurance.
+It is great to have a place you can call your own and can have people over, but by inviting people into your home, you are also inviting in their liability.
+Which means, you become responsible for your guest’s well being while they are on your property; luckily this is covered by your property insurance.
 But, what happens if an injury is suffered from no fault of your own, but the fault of your guest?
 Are you still liable?
 Let’s have a look.

 So, if without your knowledge your friend’s boyfriend had a few too many drinks and decided that jumping off your roof and into the pool was a good idea, are you on the hook if they get hurt and come after you for compensation?
 Luckily, the answer is no, as long as there were no hazards of your doing that lead to the injury.
 As a property owner, you are only responsible for injuries that are caused by something that you could have prevented.
 For example, you would be responsible for any injuries that happen due to a slippery winter walkway that you neglected to maintain, or a renovation area that you failed to clear of debris.